scuzzydude/asimov/asimov.md

 *No need for greed or hunger, A brotherhood of man*

 I'm cool with no greed or hunger, but a brotherhood of man would seem to indicate that I would be in a brotherhood with Jazz, Dodger and Yankee fans.
 That ain't happening.
-Who the hell wants to live in a world where you just plain despise another city's team, as well as their players?
-It's beautiful, because as soon as one of those despised players gets traded to your team, you love them.
+Who the hell wants to live in a world where you can't just plain despise another city's team, as well as their players.
+It's a beuitul, because as soon as one of those despised players gets traded to your team, you love them.

 I debated with myself if I really needed to write this chapter.
 I realized that most of my audience didn't have the benefit of learning Texas History in middle school like I did, and wouldn't understand, that sports are the greatest genius invention of mankind, and it were invented right in Texas, just like art and feminism.
 I've reprinted the important lesson in [Appendix E](#appendix-e-a-lesson-in-texas-history).
 Let's just say, competition, friendly or New York style, is always a good thing.